Towards Generalized Source Tracing for Codec-Based Deepfake Speech: Semantic-Acoustic Source Tracing Network

 \subsection{Semantic‐Acoustic Fusion}

-The fusion module uses content‐robust semantic embeddings as a stable anchor alongside acoustic features, which capture inherent codec‐related patterns.
-Inspired by audio-visual synchronization \cite{chen2024mtd, chen2022push}, a learnable cross‐attention mechanism \cite{vaswani2017attention} then extracts semantic–acoustic mismatch features, which are inspired by audio-visual synchronization.
-Specifically, three Transformer modules learn these mismatches from different perspectives.
+The fusion module uses content‐robust semantic embeddings as an anchor with acoustic features, which capture inherent codec‐related patterns.
+Inspired by audio-visual learning \cite{chen2022push, chen2024mtd, chen2025localizingaudiovisualdeepfakeshierarchical}, a learnable cross‐attention mechanism \cite{vaswani2017attention} then extracts semantic–acoustic mismatch features, which are inspired by audio-visual synchronization.
+Specifically, three modules learn these mismatches from different aspects.
 Firstly, in the SA Transformer Encoder, semantic queries attend to acoustic keys/values to produce $O_{\text{SA}}$, forcing the semantic stream to highlight codec‐induced distortions.
-Secondly, in the AS Transformer Encoder, acoustic queries attend to semantic keys/values to produce $O_{\text{AS}}$, downweighting any acoustic components aligned with the anchored content.
-Finally, these two conditioned maps are passed through a Fusion Transformer that uses \(O_{AS}\) as queries and \(O_{SA}\) as keys and values to yield \(O_{\text{fusion}}\), which is then fed into the AASIST classifier.
+Secondly, in the AS Transformer Encoder, acoustic queries attend to semantic keys/values to produce $O_{\text{AS}}$, down-weighting any acoustic components aligned with the anchored content.
+Finally, these two conditioned maps are passed through a Fusion Transformer that uses $O_{\text{AS}}$ as queries and \(O_{\text{SA}}\) as keys and values to yield \(O_{\text{fusion}}\), which is then fed into the AASIST classifier.